The Impact of Compressed Music on Hearing Health: Findings from the YouGov Institute Study

 Results: in the group exposed to supercompressed music, hearing abilities were not affected but the auditory neurons permanently lost efficiency; the other group regained these abilities in just a few hours.

 “The capacity of the acoustic reflex (which protects the inner ear from noise, editor’s note), directed by the brain, had halved for an entire week.
-A week without recovering these abilities for only 4 hours of exposure means that it could be damage and not simply hearing fatigue,” says the scientist.
-“Other neurons could also have been damaged, but we do not know how to measure them all.”
+A week without recovering these abilities for only 4 hours of exposure means that it might be damage and not simply hearing fatigue,” says the scientist.
+“Other neurons might also have been damaged, but we do not know how to measure them all.”

 Certain types of music more than others